JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 MyType
 ```

 We can use the `methods` function to check which constructors have been created.
 As can be seen, there are three constructors.
 The first constructor is the one created by the `@kwdef` macro.
-The latter two are the default constructors created if no inner constructor is provided by the user.
+The latter two are the default constructors created since we did not provide any inner constructor.

 ```jldoctest structs
 julia> methods(MyType)